SSPX Star Apologist dismantled in 584 pages…

 In a devastating dossier of 584 pages entitled Michael Davies — An Evaluation, Englishman John S. Daly thoroughly dismantles the star apologist for Archbishop Marcel Lefebvre and the Society of St. Pius X. This exhaustively-researched and well-documented book exposes and refutes the errors, fallacies, dangers, false theology and sloppy scholarship of Michael Davies.
 Twenty-six years after it was first published, a new revised and expanded edition of this invaluable work is now available to the public, both in hardcopy and electronically, the latter as a free PDF download only through Novus Ordo Watch.

-The book description provided by the publisher reads as follows:
+The book description provided by the author reads as follows:

 Cambridge-educated translator John S. Daly puts the scholarship of the late Michael Davies under the spotlight.
 What emerges from systematic comparison with statements of the Magisterium and the greatest theologians must destroy Davies’s credibility in the eyes of every serious reader.
 “Michael Davies – An Evaluation” remains not only an unanswered indictment of Davies as a Catholic scholar, but a standing refutation of the entire ecclesiology of those who believe it possible for an orthodox Catholic to reject the doctrinal errors and reformed rites spawned by Vatican II without calling into doubt the legitimacy of recent papal claimants and the validity of the new sacraments….